The incredible benefits of Prophetic Medicine

 The Holy Prophet Muhammad (SAW) was endowed with everything a man would have wanted.
 From revelations to kind manners to good conduct, he was a truly exemplary character.
-However, one of the most important aspects of the life of the Prophet Muhammad (SAW) that remain with us today and very much beneficial, is what is called prophetic medicine.
+However, one of the most important aspects of the life of the Prophet Muhammad (SAW) is what is called prophetic medicine.

 Also called Al-Tibb Al-Nabawi in Islam, prophetic medicine is a collection of recommendations, advice, and suggestions given by the Seal of all Prophets concerning treatment, diseases, and hygiene.

 Prophetic medicine is found primarily in the hadith and should not be confused with Islamic medicine.
 Over the centuries, prophetic medicine has proven to be of immense benefit to Muslims and non-Muslims alike.

 One major benefit of prophetic medicine is not even the medicine itself but the idea behind it.

 The Holy Prophet Muhammad (SAW) via prophetic medicine encouraged Muslims to be curious, seek knowledge.
 And pay close attention to the wonders of creation put in place by Almighty Allah (SWT).
 The Prophet (SAW) advised us to not just follow his advice and recommendation but to also take time on our own to think.
 And reflect on the works of Allah (SWT).
 Hence, prophetic medicine is not just about following the holy recommendations for health alone.
 But also thinking about how everything works together for good.

 Another important application of prophetic medicine is that it is truly beneficial to the body.

 For example, honey featured greatly in the recommendations of the Prophet (SAW) who promoted it as a healing substance.
 Today, modern doctors have found so many uses and applications for honey.